projectacrn/acrn-hypervisor/doc/introduction/index.rst

    Hybrid scenario

-Hybrid Real-Time (RT) scenario
+Hybrid real-time (RT) scenario
 ==============================

-In this Hybrid Real-Time (RT) scenario, a pre-launched RTVM is started by the hypervisor.
+In this Hybrid real-time (RT) scenario, a pre-launched RTVM is started by the hypervisor.
 The Service VM runs a post-launched User VM that runs non-safety or non-real-time tasks.